TSUNAMI HAZARD MITIGATION FOR ALASKA

 These community-specific brochures distill information from the scientific inundation, pedestrian travel time, and maritime response guidance reports into a handy, quick reference.
 The brochures include maps with community-designated safety information, as well as links for local and statewide tsunami preparedness information.
 The brochures are rack-card size for easy display, and a great safety resource for both locals and visitors.

-This project is just beginning.
+This project is ongoing.
 More communities will be available in the future.

 Know Your Tsunami Hazard in Valdez (brochure-format PDF) (page-by-page PDF)